 There are some important characteristics of services apart from four unique characteristics.
 These are stated below:

-1) Ownership: The marketing of services can be performed in a slightly different manner due to its ownership.
-The products are shifted from one location to another along with the transfer of ownership, which facilitates the reselling of goods by the buyer.
-This phenomenon is not present in the case of services.
-The service provides the only access to the users.
+The marketing of services can be performed in a slightly different manner due to its intangible nature.
+Unlike products, which are physically transferred from one location to another along with the transfer of ownership, services only provide access to the users without any change in ownership.
+This difference prevents the reselling of services by the buyer.

-For example, a customer can utilize the services of a healthcare, gymnasium, play station, or hotel, but the actual ownership rests with the service providers, and it is not transferred.
+For example, a customer can utilize the services of a healthcare provider, a gym, a gaming centre, or a hotel, but the actual ownership remains with the service providers.
+It is not transferred.

-3) Simultaneity: There is no method by which services can be delivered to customers or users.
-Channels of distribution cannot be employed for the movement of services.
-To receive the benefits of services, it is necessary that both the service providers and service users are present together.
-Thus, it can be stated that services can be offered to limited geographical locations.
+There is no method for delivering services to customers or users.
+Distribution channels cannot be used for the transport of services.
+To reap the benefits of services, the presence of both service providers and users is essential.
+Therefore, it can be stated that services can only be offered to limited geographical locations.

-4) Quality Measurement: Different kinds of parameters are used for the evaluation of the quality of the services.
-Rating or quantifying the buying of service is very difficult.
-For example, while using the service of any restaurant, the customer can measure the quantity of food, but for evaluating the overall process, factors such as the behavior of waiters, atmosphere in the premise, and staff politeness are also necessary.
+Different types of parameters are utilized to evaluate the quality of services.
+Rating or quantifying the procurement of a service is challenging.
+For instance, when patronizing a restaurant, a customer can measure the quantity of food, but evaluating the overall experience requires considering factors such as waiter behaviour, premises atmosphere, and staff politeness.

-5) Nature of Demand: The various elements related to the nature and level of demand cannot be avoided for the services.
-The nature of services is inconsistent in most of the instances, especially in the time of peak season, which results in an unprecedented increase in demand.
+The various elements related to the nature and level of demand cannot be overlooked for services.
+The nature of services is variable in most instances, particularly during peak seasons, which results in an unexpected surge in demand.

-For example, during the time of some festivals or marriage season, the load on public transportation increases significantly.
-During the summer, most of the individuals prefer to go to hill stations.
-The use of playgrounds is increased in winter.
-All these examples reflect the flexibility of services as per demand.
+For instance, during festivals or the wedding season, the burden on public transportation significantly escalates.
+In the summer, the majority of people prefer to travel to hill stations.
+The use of playgrounds mounts in winter.
+All these examples demonstrate the adaptability of services as per demand.

-6) Participation of Customers: Generally, the customer needs to be present at the time of production of the service, as it is not possible to produce it alone.
+Generally, the customer needs to be present at the time of service production, as it is not possible to produce the service in their absence.
 However, goods do not have this limitation.

-In fact, the presence of both, i.e., the customer and service provider, is necessary during service production.
-In most of the cases, there is a face to face interaction between the customers and service providers during the production of service.
-Therefore, the services can be characterized by the interaction of service providers and consumers.
+Indeed, the simultaneous presence of both the customer and the service provider is essential during service production.
+In the majority of instances, there is a face-to-face interaction between the customers and service providers during the service production process.
+Therefore, services can be characterised by the interaction between service providers and consumers.

-7) People-oriented: Different people are involved in service creation and delivery.
-In fact, the effectiveness of any service provider largely depends on the skills of these people.
-The service providers appoint those employees who have expertise in the field of service being offered by the organization.
+Different individuals contribute to the creation and delivery of services.
+In fact, the proficiency of any service provider is largely contingent upon the expertise of these individuals.
+Service providers employ those who have competence in the field of service offered by the organisation.

-The automation of services is not possible.
-Thus, it employs a lot of people.
-However, some extent of knowledge sharing and capturing can be done with the help of knowledge management systems.
+The complete automation of services is not feasible, resulting in high employment.
+However, knowledge sharing and capturing can be facilitated to some extent with the aid of knowledge management systems.